-If you are interested in undertaking PhD research in the lab, please contact the principal investigator, Dr Simon Durrant, at SiDurrant@lincoln.ac.uk, with a statement of your interests and experience, and preferably a CV.
-You are also strongly advised to look at the official page for PhD applications in the School of Psychology which contains further information on methods of assessment, fees and application procedure.
+If you are interested in undertaking PhD research in the lab, please contact Dr Simon Durrant, at SiDurrant@lincoln.ac.uk, with a statement of your interests and experience, and preferably a CV.
+You are also strongly advised to look at the official pages for the Schools of Psychology or Health & Social Care.

 From time to time, vacancies for interns/research assistants arise within the lab.
 This is an incredibly valuable opportunity not only to see first hand what goes in in a professional research laboratory, but to learn how to do it for yourself.
 Research assistants are involved in all aspects of the research, from initial study design through data collection and analysis, to the final write-up.
 Research assistants who make a significant contribution to a project are also invited to be co-authors of any resultant publications.
 An opportunity such as this enables you to learn many new skills, including some highly specialised, and looks very impressive on your CV.